 Another thing that you can do to help your bird put on some weight is to offer some extra sunflower seeds either as part of its dinner or as treats throughout the day.
-Also high in fat and protein, these tasty little seeds are a favorite of many hookbills.
+Also high in fat, these tasty little seeds are a favorite of many types of birds.
 You should have no trouble coercing your bird into gobbling them up.

 Millet spray is another favorite among pet birds and is also a higher calorie treat that could help your pet gain weight.
 Caution should be used to avoid feeding too much millet, however.
 While it can help your bird pack on weight, it is not as nutritious as some other options may be and contains what you could refer to as "empty" calories.
 To help make this treat more nutritious, you might try incorporating it into a recipe such as a birdie bread.
 The added ingredients will help you make sure that your bird is getting a wider variety of important vitamins and minerals.

-Invest in a well-made bird scale and keep a log of your bird's weight every day.
+Invest in a well-made bird scale and keep a log of your bird's weight every day to every week.
 Any time you notice a fluctuation from your bird's normal weight amounting to an ounce or more in either direction, your best bet is to check with your avian vet to make sure that your bird's diet is on the right track.
 Failure to do so could have devastating effects on your feathered friend.